 • Maps that incorporate predictive weather patterns and predominant winds

-• Web-based mapping applications, to answer questions like:
+• Web-based mapping applications, like the one seen below, to answer questions like:

 What agency provides Fire Protection in my neighborhood?